NxPKG/khulnasoft-docs/content/analytics/analytics-integrations/elastic/index.md

 5. Add an index pattern for `cloudflare-*` and set it to migrate data off the hot zone after 7 days.
     ![Adding an index pattern in the index curation section of the Index Management page](/images/fundamentals/elastic/screenshots/index-curation-add-cloudflare.png)

 6. You are now ready to create your Elastic deployment.
 Click **Create deployment**.
 The page will refresh with details of your new cluster.
 It is important to save the randomly generated password (see screenshot).
 All Elastic deployments are secure by default and are bootstrapped with a randomly generated password for the **Elastic** user.
-You will use this password to log in to view your Cloudflare logs.
+You will use this password to log in to view your Khulnasoft logs.

 ![Details of the user created: username, password, Cloud ID and APM Server secret token](/images/fundamentals/elastic/screenshots/generated-user-details-elastic-deployment.png)